Cube-OS/cubeOS/docs/obc-docs/comms-setup.rst

 Determining a Suitable IP Address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-KubOS does not use DHCP, so all IP addresses are statically defined.
+CubeOS does not use DHCP, so all IP addresses are statically defined.

 .. warning::